opendatamesh-initiative/odm-specification-dpdescriptor/GOVERNANCE.md

 The request to remove a member can be initiated by the member or by another TSC Member.
 The TSC is responsible for accepting or rejecting the removal proposals.

 ### TSC Meetings
-At least once a year to elect the chair.
-Preferably not less than once a quarter.
+TSC meetings must be organized at least once a year to elect the TSC Chair.
+TSC meetings should be organized preferably not less than once a quarter.

 Every TSC Member can propose a new meeting.
 Once the data is scheduled and the agenda defined the meeting must be announced in the discussion session and pinned.

 Modifications to the agenda can be proposed in the associated discussion thread.

 All DPDS Community Members can participate in the TSC meeting.
 Meetings should be recorded.

 ## TSC Chair
-The TSC chair presides over the TSC and is responsible for maintaining relationships with other projects both within and outside the Open Data Mesh initiative.
+The TSC chair presides over the TSC and is responsible for maintaining relationships with other projects both within and outside the [Open Data Mesh Initiative (ODMI)](https://initiative.opendatamesh.org/).

 ### Responsibilities
-The TSC chairman is responsible for:
+The TSC Chair is responsible for:

 * maintaining relationships with external projects and organizations
 * ensuring that the activities of the TSC are conducted following the governance rules described in this document

 ### Election
-The TSC chairman is elected annually.
-The chairman is selected by the TSC among its members.
+The TSC Chair is elected annually.
+The TSC Chair is selected by the TSC among its members.

 ## Maintainers
 DPDS Maintainers have write access to the [project GitHub repository](https://github.com/opendatamesh-initiative/odm-specification-dpdescriptor).